Rango (bull): 2011 season

 Rango bucked at his first BFTS event in Oklahoma City, Oklahoma.
 He bucked off a total of 10 riders that year.
 Some notable outs were bucking off Wagner Luciano in 1.30 seconds with a 46-point bull score at a PBR Touring Pro Division (TPD) event in Asheville, North Carolina.
-Another was bucking off Rubens Barbosa in 5.11 seconds at the BFTS event in Springfield, Missouri for a 45-point bull score.
-Another was bucking off Valdiron de Olivieira in 4.11 seconds at the BFTS event in Charlotte, North Carolina for a 46-point bull score.
+Another was bucking off Rubens Barbosa in 5.11 seconds at the BFTS event in Springfield, Missouri, for a 45-point bull score.
+Another was bucking off Valdiron de Olivieira in 4.11 seconds at the BFTS event in Charlotte, North Carolina, for a 46-point bull score.

 2012 season

-In 2012, Rango bucked on the BFTS 21 times, and was only ridden 3 times.
+In 2012, Rango bucked on the BFTS 21 times, and was only ridden three times.
 Austin Meier rode him for 91 points at the Iron Cowboy III in Arlington, Texas.
 Rango for his part was scored 44.50 points in this out.

-"He was sure something special", Meier recalled. "(I am) honored to be one of the few guys that rode him.
-He was a bull rider’s kind of rank bull (with) no tricks – just honest, smart and rank.
+"He was sure something special," Meier recalled. "(I am) honored to be one of the few guys that rode him.
+He was a bull rider's kind of rank bull (with) no tricks – just honest, smart and rank.
 When you rode him you smiled and when you got slammed by him you tipped your hat to him because he just flat bucked you off by being rank, not by cheating you or using dirty moves.
-I loved getting on him and watching him too".
+I loved getting on him and watching him too."

-Rango was also was ridden by Matt Bohon for 86.25 points at the BFTS event in Kansas City, Missouri while being given a 42.75-point bull score.
+Rango was also ridden by Matt Bohon for 86.25 points at the BFTS event in Kansas City, Missouri, while being given a 42.75-point bull score.
 He qualified for the PBR Built Ford Tough World Finals in Las Vegas, Nevada, and was ridden there by Emilio Resende for 87 points while being given a bull score of 43 points.